yonglehou/Conduit/readme.md

 New service bus implementations are possible.
 Developing with Conduit you shouldn't need to talk to the service bus directly.

-Publishing a message is a 2 stage process (under the hood automatically for you).
-Messages are published to the local message bus and ConduitComponents who subscribe to the message within your Conduit will receive the message.
+Conduit makes publishing and subscribing to messages over the distributed network simple.
+When a message gets published, under the hood the message gets delivered to the local message bus and ConduitComponents who subscribe to the message within your Conduit will receive the message.
 The message is then sent out the service bus for distributed Conduits who subscribe to the message type.
 Conduit supports a flag for indicating that a message should be local only.
 This allows you to write internal only events that will not get published over the service bus.

+#### Local message bus and the service bus

-The message bus is a bus within the Conduit, the service bus is the distributed network.
+* The message bus is a bus internal to a Conduit (application or service).
+* The service bus is the distributed network.
 The message bus is connected to the service bus and makes the service bus transparent.

 This is how 2 services distributed with Conduit look connected by the service bus.